stelzinga/MF/MGT_80.Tools.md

 NB: the 360 feedback has become somewhat of a fad in many companies and care should be taken not to overindulge in it.
 ________________________________________
 ## Performance Review  (Framework)
 Performance Review looks at how Staff worked towards achieving the Objectives, see also [## Objectives].
 The review focuses on *Staff* Skills and behaviour, as opposed to the *Process and Result* aspects of Objectives that is measured through the Management Function Controlling.
+A Performance Review looks across the various dimensions of a Venture, from strategic levels like Misson Statement and Goals to more operational levels of Objectives and Processes.

 A Performance Reviews does not follow a rigid Process.
-However, there is a framework facilitating the Process and which involves the following:
+However, there is a framework facilitating the Process which involves the following:
 - Corporate Title
 - Performance Categories
 - Performance Rating